LA is an eternal mirage— an oasis that will always escape you.

 LA is the perfect countryside city!

 In LA you are on your own—free and lost.
-Unlike most cities which act as a cocoon, or rivers that carry you.
+Unlike most cities which act as a cocoon or a river that carries you.

 LA is an endless space for souls and cultures.